stakater/stakater-workshop/docs/1-the-manual-menace/4-setup-gitops-structure.md

             prune: true
             selfHeal: true

-    4.b Using the above template, we will create 3 new files with our two nordmart applications and 1 tekton pipeline application.
+    Using the above template, we will create 3 new files with our two nordmart applications and 1 tekton pipeline application.

-    Manifest1:
+    Create an argocd for our stakater-nordmart-review-ui application inside argocdcd-apps folder:

         apiVersion: argoproj.io/v1alpha1
         kind: Application